The following professionals lent their expertise to this article:

 Academic and Professional Support Resources for Health Sciences Students

-From deciding what to major in to moving into that first real job to moving up the career ladder, there will be many times when a health sciences student or professional turns to tried-and-true resources to help them along.
-The good news is that support abounds, through schools and programs themselves, professional organizations, workplace help, and much more.
-Here are some of the places you can find support for your educational and career path.
+From deciding on a major to landing your first professional job and moving up the career ladder, there will be many times when you’ll need help along the way.
+The good news is that support abounds — through schools and programs themselves, professional organizations, in the workplace, and much more.

 Health Sciences Student Support Centers and Services